Ron Randell: Return to Australia and Smithy

-In October 1944, Randell made his feature film debut in A Son is Born, opposite Peter Finch and Muriel Steinbeck.
+In October 1944, Randell made his feature film debut in A Son Is Born, opposite Peter Finch and Muriel Steinbeck.

 His big break came in November 1944, when he was spotted by producer Nick Perry at the Minerva Theatre performing in While the Sun Shines with Finch.
 This led to Randell being cast as the lead in Smithy, a biographical film about the pioneering Australian aviator Sir Charles Kingsford Smith, who made the first flight across the Pacific (from the United States to Australia) in 1928.
 His casting was announced in May 1945.
-Producer Perry said,"Randell has been selected not only for his achievements as a fine actor, but as the type of virile Australian who embodies the spirit and qualities so typified by 'Smithy.'
+Producer Perry said, "Randell has been selected not only for his achievements as a fine actor, but as the type of virile Australian who embodies the spirit and qualities so typified by 'Smithy.'
 We have taken a long time over our selection, but we are extremely happy with our choice."

-The release of A Son is Born was held off until after Smithy had come out, to take advantage of its publicity.
-Smithy was a big hit at the Australian box office, and Randall was widely acclaimed as a local star.
+The release of A Son Is Born was held off until after Smithy had come out, to take advantage of its publicity.
+Smithy was a big hit at the Australian box office, and Randell was widely acclaimed as a local star.
 A Ron Randell Film Club was established and Randell would be mobbed at personal appearances.
+It has been argued Randell "was never as good in his American films" as he was in Smithy, "moodiness suited him, as did an Australian accent."